neeer4j/SuperDesk-Android/README.md

 - Node.js v18+
 - Android Studio (for Android development)
 - JDK 17
-- An Android device or emulator
+- An Android device or emulator with Developer Options enabled

 ### Installation